theory/justatheory/content/post/culture/they-is-smart.md

 link: https://www.amydevitt.com/genre-colored-glasses/they-is-smart
 ---

-Self-professed "language nerd" Amy Devitt says [They is Smart]:
+Self-professed language nerd Amy Devitt says [They is Smart]:

 > Mixing singular and plural is pretty common in most people’s speech and even writing:
 >